June 1, 2015, Israel

 Did someone insult you?
 Is there anyway you can control your ego and walk away?

 Avoidance is the simplest solution.
 No one gets hurt.
-No police report, no courts and lawyer.
-It is not always possible but it should always be explored and considered as a first option.
+No police report, hospital visits, no courts or lawyers.
+It is not always possible, but it should always be explored and considered as a first option.

 How can we omit this in our training?
 What kind of a Krav Maga instructor begins only with fighting techniques?